 Monisha Kapur can style you from head to toe without ever having to set foot in your closet, or your house.
-A great example of adapting to changing times like these crazy ones, and giving people what they need, on their terms.
+A virtual stylist is a great example of adapting to changing times like these crazy ones, and giving people what they need, on their terms.

 “Whatever you’re going to put on that screen, that first thing they see is you.
 That doesn’t mean you have to dress for that person, or for that particular situation, it’s that you have to dress for who YOU are…So it’s really just honing in on who you are, and then showcasing it in your style”– Monisha Kapur

 Ok and we are live on July 30, 2020!
 Hey, it’s like day 15,375.
 Welcome.
 How are you?
 Um, I like to talk to people that have taken businesses and turn them on their heads.
 And especially at this time, I think it’s really, really interesting when you look at somebody who does something, you know, traditional, um, but figures out a way to do it differently to accommodate not only the needs of the audience, but also just the needs of the world right now, where things are just not possible.
 So I have Nisha Kapore, who’s a great friend of mine and she is a virtual stylist.
 Um, and a lot of you might think getting a stylist is really indulgent and it’s impossible and you don’t want people in your house and, you know, are they going to critique you?
 She is super cool, super down to earth.
 But what I love about what she did is she does everything via FaceTime or zoom.
 And she’s able to go through your closet and I’ll, I’ll let her tell you, but you know, and just fascinating concept, but welcome.
 And just tell us a little bit about your company “3:44 PM” and how you virtually style people.